 Finally, you want to describe the events in your communication schedule in detail to help team members complete these events on time.
 So, number the events, name them, describe them, write what their purpose is, the frequency and then the date.

-You’ve seen how important a communication plan is with the free template, but a template is only a static document.
-If you want to take your planning, tracking and reporting to the next level, then you want to engage with an online and collaborative project management software.
+You’ve seen how important a communication plan is, and can download a free template, but a template is only a static document.
+If you want to take your planning, tracking, and reporting to the next level, then you want to engage with an online and collaborative project management software.

 See for yourself what a superior product ProjectManager.com is by visiting our site and taking the free 30-day trial.
 It really needs to be used to be believed.